 Experts agree to the fact that yes blockchain is the underlying technology behind Bitcoin, but it can be best put to use in the entertainment industry as every transaction is evident and transparent on the blockchain and rules can be embedded for how the content is used or modified or shared.

-With more experiments with blockchain technology, there will be a clear understanding of its utility and limitations.
+With more experiments with blockchain technology services, there will be a clear understanding of its utility and limitations.
 To explore deeper we need to first figure out where the participants would benefit from both security and transparency aspects of blockchain, like payments, crowdfunding of creative productions, monetization, contract enforcement, digital advertising, and distribution.

 Retail business owners and management have started to identify the value of blockchain and how this technology can change the shape of their businesses in the coming years.
 Blockchain can be best put to use for retail industry by replacing the middlemen requirements of fees and distribution, connecting customers to the retailers directly.
 Retailers thrive to gain the trust of customers and blockchain can definitely help them in this area.